jgscott/ECO395M/syllabus.md

 There are no in-class exams and no final exam.

 Your grade for this course will come from:
 - 60% homework.
 I will assign four homework assignments throughout the semester, which count for 15% of your final grade each.
-I will post assignments on the [course homepage](README.md), along with their due dates.
+I will post the exercises [here](exercises/), along with their due dates.
 - 40% final project, which will be like a bigger, more complex version of your homework problems.

 ### Homework